gradiuscypher/grIDS/README.md

 # grIDS
 My network monitoring solution and tools that go along with it.
-This setup is designed to be contained in an all-in-one sort of system, but individual services can be set up on separate services with minimal changes.
+This setup is designed to be contained in an all-in-one sort of system, but services can be separated into individual hosts if you have a higher load that requires more resources.

 The goal for this project is to help people combine multiple open-source tools to have a useful network monitoring solution.
+Within this project, I'll also include custom scripts that help make this system even more useful.

 Feedback, corrections, and suggestions are welcomed and appreciated.
+Reach out to me on [Twitter](https://www.twitter.com/0xgradius) or here on Github as an [Issue](https://github.com/gradiuscypher/grIDS/issues).

 # Configuration Steps